Lab 11.1 – Clues in the Curve: Tracking CO₂ Through Time

 Human Population’s Influence on CO₂ concentrations in the atmosphere

 You may have learned that CO₂ is a greenhouse gas and leads to global warming by trapping more heat near the earth’s surface.
-In the next activities in this lab, you will learn that CO₂ from the atmosphere is taken up by the ocean and is also leading to ocean acidification.
+In the next activities in this lab, you will learn that CO₂ from the atmosphere is also taken up by the ocean resulting in ocean acidification.

 Watch this video showing temporal and spatial patterns in CO₂ throughout the year on earth.
-While you watch this video, identify any patterns you see, and try to think about what might be causing them.
+While you watch this video, identify any temporal and spatial patterns that you see, and try to think about what might be causing them.
 Answer the questions that follow the video.

 Interpretation Questions

-2. Now focus on the Northern Hemisphere in the video – how do concentrations of CO₂ vary seasonally?
+- Now focus on the Northern Hemisphere in the video – how do concentrations of CO₂ vary temporally (seasonally)?

 Application Questions: